-The hallmark of these newer procedures is preservation of motion and involve are a wide variety of posterior motion preservation devices which do not cause loss of motion associated with fusion surgeries.
+The hallmark of these newer procedures is the preservation of motion and involve are a wide variety of posterior motion preservation devices which do not cause loss of motion associated with fusion surgeries.

-In this regard, lumbar spine treatment is evolving just like hip and knee which already have moved from an era of arthrodesis [loss of motion] to era of replacement [motion preserved].
+In this regard, lumbar spine treatment is evolving just like hip and knee which already have moved from an era of arthrodesis [loss of motion] to the era of replacement [motion preserved].

 These procedures are in various stages of development and clinical trials.